 What VR hardware should you use?

 Arch Virtual develops for any of the most popular VR hardware, each of which has advantages and disadvantages.
-We tend to favor Oculus Rift for most education and enterprise organizations just getting started, depending on their goals.
-We like the easy setup, relative portability, the built-in earphones, and ergonomics of the Touch controllers.
-Our pilot release of the Acadicus VR training platform is currently compatible with Oculus Rift only.
+We tend to favor Oculus Rift for most education and enterprise organizations just getting started, depending on their goals, and our Acadicus platform is only compatible with Oculus Rift or Oculus Rift S. We like the easy setup, relative portability, the built-in earphones, and ergonomics of the Touch controllers.

 What kind of PC should you buy?